ronaldmego/compose-for-agents/crew-ai/README.md

     docker compose -f compose.yaml -f compose.openai.yaml up
     ```

+If you’d prefer to use Gemini instead:

+1. Create a `secret.gemini-api-key` file with your Gemini API key:

+2. Restart the project with the Gemini configuration:

+    ```sh
+    docker compose down -v
+    docker compose -f compose.yaml -f compose.gemini.yaml up
+    ```

 ## ❓ What Can It Do?

 Give it a company and a project description — the agents will collaborate to produce a full marketing strategy: